dpique/receptLoss/README.md

 # receptLoss

-This package contains functions to detect nuclear hormon receptor (NHR) expression loss in subsets of tumors relative to normal tissue:
+This package contains functions to detect nuclear hormone receptor (NHR) expression loss in subsets of tumors relative to normal tissue.

 * `receptLoss`: the main function in this package.

-Input: 2 matrices of expression data, one from tumor and one from adj normal tissue.
+    * Input: 2 matrices of expression data, one from tumor and one from adj normal tissue.

-Output: Table of summary statistics, with each row as a gene and each column a separate statistic.
-The delta mu value is
+    * Output: Table of summary statistics, with each row as a gene and each column a separate statistic.
+The table's rows are sorted by delta mu value, which reflects the degree of separation between tumor subgroups.

 * `plotReceptLoss`: A function to visualize the output from receptLoss for a particular gene.

-It also includes a dataset consisting of all NHRs:
+It also includes a dataset consisting of all known NHRs:

 * `nhrs` (Source: http://www.guidetopharmacology.org/DATA/targets_and_families.csv)

+`receptLoss` is complementary to [`oncomix`](https://github.com/dpique/oncomix).
+Whereas `oncomix` detects the **gain** of gene expression in subsets of tumors relative to normal tissue, `receptLoss` detects the **loss** of gene expression in subsets of tumors relative to normal tissue.

 ## Installation